IFPEN develops eco-efficient technological solutions to:

 Emmanuelle Guillon, project manager, IFPEN

-IFPEN develops technologies aimed at facilitating the final conversion of the heaviest residues while reducing the environmental impact of processes and ensure compliance with environmental standards and constraints, particularly the tightening up of specifications governing bunker fuels since 2020 (IMO).
+IFPEN develops technologies aimed at facilitating the final conversion of the heaviest residues while reducing the environmental impact of processes, and ensuring compliance with environmental standards and constraints, particularly the tightening up of specifications governing bunker fuels since 2020 (IMO).

 "The market success enjoyed by the Alliance, the global leader in the field, is hinged around our experimental strengths built on pilot tests, technological developments (hydrodynamic study models) and advanced analytical tools, a pool of resources not found anywhere else in the world.
 The FCC Alliance’s framework contract was renewed at the beginning of 2019 for a period of 5 years."